Tarrant County Appraisal District

 Property Tax Information & Assistance

-Property owners can access property tax information and assistance through TAD’s published resources and customer service.
+Property owners can access property tax information and assistance through TAD’s published resources and customer service channels.
 These materials explain how exemptions work, how to file a protest, and how local taxing units use appraised values and adopted rates to calculate bills.
-TAD’s transparency resources are designed to help you understand the overall property tax process; they do not replace advice from your own tax or legal professionals.
+These resources are informational and do not replace tax or legal advice.

 Exemptions

-Tarrant Appraisal District manages various property tax exemptions that can help reduce the tax burden on eligible property owners.
-These exemptions include homestead exemptions, senior citizen exemptions, and exemptions for disabled veterans.
-The district’s website provides detailed guidelines on how to apply for these exemptions and how they affect property tax assessments.
+Tarrant Appraisal District manages various property tax exemptions that can reduce the tax burden on eligible property owners.
+These may include homestead exemptions, senior citizen exemptions, and exemptions for disabled veterans.
+The district’s website provides guidance on how to apply and how exemptions affect appraisal records and taxable value.

 Homestead Exemption

 Property owners who live in their home as their primary residence may qualify for a Homestead Exemption.
-This exemption can reduce the appraised value of a home, thus lowering the property taxes owed.
-TAD’s website offers instructions on how to apply for the exemption, including necessary forms and eligibility requirements.
+This exemption can reduce the taxable value used by applicable taxing units.
+TAD’s website provides application instructions, forms, and eligibility information.

 Data Downloads

-TAD provides a data download section, where users can access historical data, tax rates, and reports that give insight into property values and trends in Tarrant County.
-This resource is essential for those who need detailed analytics for research or decision-making purposes.
+TAD provides a data download section where users can access historical data, tax rates, and reports related to property values and trends in Tarrant County.
+This section may be useful for research and general reference.

 Filing a Protest